suizokukan/katal/README.md

     o  modify_the_tag_of_some_files()       : modify the tag(s) of some files
     o  msg()                                : display a message on console, write the same message in the log file.
-    o  read_command_line_arguments()        : read the command line arguments o  read_parameters_from_cfgfile()       : read the configuration file o  read_sieves()                        : initialize SIEVES from the configuration file
+    o  normpath()                           : return a human-readable, normalized version of a path o  read_command_line_arguments()        : read the command line arguments o  read_parameters_from_cfgfile()       : read the configuration file o  read_sieves()                        : initialize SIEVES from the configuration file